1-YEAR CERTIFIED INTENSIVE PRACTICAL TRAINNING IN HIGH JEWELLERY OR CONTEMPORARY JEWELLERY MAKING

 Special health conditions must be described at the application procedure, to be analysed.

-Insurance, toolkit and materials are included in the fees (except gold and natural gemstones, if needed).
+Insurance, toolkit and materials are included in the fees.

 Jewellery making foundations course has a average duration of 3 months, the time limit for staying as a tourist in Portugal.